Georgia sees rise in deadly crashes involving pedestrians

-ATLANTA (AP) — The Georgia Department of Transportation says that so far this year, 111 pedestrians have been killed on state roads — an increase of 16 percent from this time last year.
+ATLANTA (AP) — So far this year, 111 pedestrians have been killed on state roads — an increase of 16 percent from this time last year, according to the Georgia Department of Transportation.

 In 2017, 260 pedestrians were struck and killed in the state.

-The Atlanta Journal-Constitution reports that transportation experts are trying to pinpoint what’s fueling the increase and come up with solutions.
+Transportation experts are trying to pinpoint what’s fueling the increase and come up with solutions, The Atlanta Journal-Constitution reported .

 Two studies released this spring indicate that pedestrian crash deaths continue to climb nationwide.